All She Wrote (FireHouse song)

-"All She Wrote" is the fourth and final single from the self-titled FireHouse album by the American rock band FireHouse.
+"All She Wrote" is the fourth and final single from the FireHouse album by the American rock band FireHouse.
 The single peaked at No. 58 on the Billboard Hot 100.
-The song was written by guitarist Bill Leverty and vocalist C.J.
+The song was written by the guitarist Bill Leverty and the vocalist C.J.
 Snare.
 The promotional video for the song was filmed at the O.C.
 Tanner Amphitheater in Springdale, Utah.